Imperial College London: 21st century

 In 2003, Imperial was granted degree-awarding powers in its own right by the Privy Council.
-In 2004, the Imperial College Business School and a new main college entrance on Exhibition Road were opened.
+In 2004, the Imperial Business School and a new main college entrance on Exhibition Road were opened.
 The UK Energy Research Centre was also established in 2004 and opened its headquarters at Imperial.
 On 9 December 2005, Imperial announced that it would commence negotiations to secede from the University of London.
 Imperial became fully independent of the University of London in July 2007.

 In April 2011, Imperial and King's College London joined the UK Centre for Medical Research and Innovation as partners with a commitment of £40 million each to the project.
 The centre was later renamed the Francis Crick Institute and opened on 9 November 2016.
 It is the largest single biomedical laboratory in Europe.
 The college began moving into the new White City campus in 2016, with the launching of the Innovation Hub.
 This was followed by the opening of the Molecular Sciences Research Hub for the Department of Chemistry, officially opened by Mayor of London, Sadiq Khan in 2019.

+In 2014, Stefan Grimm, of the Department of Medicine, was found dead after being told that he was "struggling to fulfil the metrics" of his professorial post.
+The college announced an internal inquiry into his death and found that the performance metrics for his position were unreasonable, but new metrics would be needed to replace them.

 Campuses

 South Kensington

-Imperial's main campus is based in South Kensington.
-Notable buildings include the Business School opened by Queen Elizabeth II, which serves as the college's main entrance, the Queen's Tower, which sits at the heart of the campus, the Royal College of Science, and the Royal School of Mines.

-As part of Albertopolis, a cultural centre based on the vision of Prince Albert, the campus is adjacent many of London's most popular attractions, including Kensington Palace and the Royal Albert Hall, museums including the Natural History Museum, Victoria and Albert Museum, and Science Museum, and institutions including the Royal College of Art, the Royal College of Music, and the National Art Library.
-Many students take advantage of the ample green spaces that are an easy walking distance to Kensington Gardens and Hyde Park.
+The South Kensington campus is the college's main campus, where most teaching and research takes place.
+It is home to many notable buildings, such as the business school, Royal School of Mines, and Royal College of Science.
+It is also the original site of the Imperial Institute, whose Queen's Tower stands at the heart of the campus overlooking Queen's Lawn.
+As part of a cultural centre known as Albertopolis the campus is surrounded by many of London's most popular attractions, including the Royal Albert Hall and Kensington Palace, museums including the Natural History Museum, Science Museum, and Victoria and Albert Museum, and institutions such as the Royal College of Art, the Royal College of Music, and the National Art Library.

+The campus has many restaurants and cafés run by the college, and contains much of the college's student accommodation, including the Prince's Garden Halls, and Beit Hall, home to the college union, which runs student pubs, a nightclub, and a cinema on site.
+To the north, within easy walking distance of the college, are Kensington Gardens and Hyde Park, with green spaces and sports facilities used by many of the student clubs.